Surajit-Dhar/Surajit-Dhar/README.md

 - 👨‍💻 All of my projects are available at [https://youtube.com](https://youtube.com)

-- 📝 I regularly write articles on [https://medium.com/@surajitgokarna/building-the-clone-of-amazon-prime-video-a8836c6e78a](https://medium.com/@surajitgokarna/building-the-clone-of-amazon-prime-video-a8836c6e78a)
+- 📝 I regularly write articles on [Amazon-Prime-Video Blog](https://medium.com/@surajitgokarna/building-the-clone-of-amazon-prime-video-a8836c6e78a)

 - 📫 How to reach me **surajitgokarna@gmail.com**